GoodHaHa/keywhiz-env/README.md

 What it does
 ============

-It generates every cert stuff, passwords, so it won't be the insucere / developer version.
+It generates every cert stuff, passwords, so it won't be the insecure / developer version.

 How can I try it out
 ====================